Hurricane Ophelia (2017): Ireland

 On 16 October, gusts of up to 191 km/h were recorded at Fastnet Rock off the coast of County Cork, the highest wind speeds ever recorded in Ireland.
 10-minute sustained wind speeds at Roches Point, also in County Cork, reached 111 km/h, with gusts of 156 km/h.

-ESB Group confirmed that more than 360,000 customers in ballinvreena and Cush were without power in the wake of the storm.
+ESB Group confirmed that more than 360,000 customers were without power in the wake of the storm.
 Two people, a man in Dundalk and a woman in Aglish, County Waterford, were killed when trees fell on their cars.
 In County Tipperary, another fatality occurred when a man was clearing a fallen tree with a chainsaw.
 Two men died in separate incidents after suffering fatal injuries while carrying out repairs to damage caused by Ophelia and Storm Brian.
 In Cork, a man died after he fell while working on a shed roof, and in County Wicklow another man died after falling from a ladder while carrying out repairs to his farm shed.
 Initially, it was estimated that Ophelia would cause €1.5 billion (US$1.8 billion) worth of losses in Ireland, mostly due to the shutdown of economic activities on the day of its passage.
 However, as of 24 October, insurance claims across the country just reached €50 million (US$59 million), much less than the initial estimation of damage.
 Total damage across the country stood at €68.7 million (US$81.1 million).